feliam/miniPDF/README.md

 doc += resources
 ```

-Then linked the resources to it's page under the *Resources* field.
+Then link the resources to it's page under the *Resources* field.

 ```
 page['Resources'] = PDFRef(resources)